Stevens Pass owner announces plans for 2020-21 ski and snowboard season

 As of now, Stevens Pass will be open Dec.
 4 through April 4, 2021, and visitors must make a reservation beforehand to access the mountain.

-The reservation system will be key to managing crowds, and also mitigate other challenges they’ve had in the past, like limited parking, said Marc Riddell, West Coast director of communications for Vail Resorts.
+The reservation system will be key to managing crowds, and also mitigate other past challenges, like limited parking, said Marc Riddell, West Coast director of communications for Vail Resorts.

 Other notable changes to the resort for the winter season include: